Dr. Abraham George

 Shanti joined Shanti Bhavan in 2000 as Manager of Facilities and Administration.
 Prior to joining Shanti Bhavan, she worked in social work, counseling street children and helping poor patients who needed medical intervention.
 In her current role as the Director of Development and P.R, Shanti is the guardian for the students through College and as they begin their careers.
 Shanti has done her Bachelors in English and Diplomas in Child Guidance and Counselling and Women’s Empowerment.
 Shanti has 2 children and four grandchildren.

-Director of Support and Programs
+Manager of Support and Programs

 As a lifelong student of culture and community, Meg has conducted research on women and girls and directed education projects across the globe including Amsterdam, Uganda, Malaysia, and India.
 Meg has been with Shanti Bhavan since 2011 when she served as a volunteer teacher, returned as the On-Site Administrator in 2014, and continues to serve on the US team.
 A former Morehead-Cain scholar, Meg graduated from the University of North Carolina with a B.A. in Anthropology and Women’s Studies.
 In her spare time, Meg can be found experimenting with new recipes, on hiking adventures, or keeping tabs on her former students.